alfonsobries/vue-tailwind/README.md

 export default MyOwnTheme
 ```

-Finally, add your custom theme when you install VueTailwind:
+Then you can import your theme and add it as a parameter when you install VueTailwind:

 ```js {3,6}
 import Vue from 'vue'